What is penetration testing? | Process and methods

 Penetration testing definition

-Penetration testing (also known as pen testing or ethical hacking) is the systematic process of identifying and probing vulnerabilities in your networks (infrastructure) and applications (software).
+Penetration testing (also known as ‘pen testing’ or ‘ethical hacking’) is a systematic process of probing for vulnerabilities in your networks (infrastructure) and applications (software).

 It can also examine physical security measures or identify security weaknesses in people (social testing).